+Face coverings:

-- Face coverings: - All employers must provide face coverings for employees and shall require these employees to wear the face coverings in all instances where required by emergency directives and associated guidance issued on the NVHealthResponse website or by Nevada OSHA.
+- All employers must provide face coverings for employees and shall require these employees to wear the face coverings in all instances where required by emergency directives and associated guidance issued on the NVHealthResponse website or by Nevada OSHA.
 (Required/Ref.
-Declaration of Emergency Directive #021, section 12; Declaration of Emergency Directive #044, section 6; Declaration of Emergency Directive #045, section 6) - All employers shall require employees to wear a face covering in any space visited by the general public, even if no one else is present.
+Declaration of Emergency Directive #021, section 12, Declaration of Emergency Directive #024, section 5) - All employers shall require employees to wear a face covering in any space visited by the general public, even if no one else is present.
 (Required/Ref.
-NVHealthResponse Guidance on Directive 024: Face Coverings, Declaration of
+NVHealthResponse Guidance on Directive 024: Face Coverings) - All employers must require employees to wear a face covering in any space